near-ndc/i-am-human/contracts/registry/README.md

 # SBT opt-in

-Every SBT smart contract that wants to relay the state changes on the registry must opt-in into the registry.
+Every SBT smart contract must opt-in to a registry, or implement registry functionality by it's own.
 Different registries may implement different mechanisms for opt-in.

-In the current implementation the only way to opt-in as an issuer is by calling `admin_add_sbt_issuer`.
-The transaction must be signed by the admin.
+This implementation requires an admin address (could be a DAO) to add an issuer to the registry, and as a consequence allow the issuer to use SBT registry methods.

 # SBT mint